-In this article, we’ll discus how to reboot the system into BIOS or UEFI Firmware settings.
-Windows 8.1/10 is deigned to have a really fast boot time.
-In fact it’s too fast to interrupt.
-Most of the decisions happen during the boot, and are over in the first 2-3 seconds itself.
+In this article, we’ll discuss how to reboot the system into BIOS or UEFI Firmware settings.
+Windows 8.1/10 is designed to have a really fast boot time.
+In fact, it’s too fast to interrupt.
+Most of the decisions happen during the boot and are over in the first 2-3 seconds itself.
 These 2-3 seconds include the time allowed for firmware initialization and POST (< 2 seconds).
 In SSD-based UEFI systems, the “F8 window” is always visible for less than 200 milliseconds.
 Because of this Microsoft had to find out alternative ways to boot into BIOS or UEFI Firmware Settings.

 We ultimately solved these problems with a combination of three different solutions.
 Together they create a unified experience and solve the scenarios without needing to interrupt boot with a keystroke:

 - We pulled together all the options into a single menu – the boot options menu – that has all the troubleshooting tools, the developer-focused options for Windows startup, methods for accessing the firmware’s BIOS setup, and a straightforward method for booting to alternate devices such as USB drives.

 - We created failover behaviors that automatically bring up the boot options menu (in a highly robust and validated environment) whenever there is a problem that would keep the PC from booting successfully into Windows.

 - Finally, we created several straightforward methods to easily reach the boot options menu, even when nothing is wrong with Windows or boot.
 Instead of these menus and options being “interrupt-driven,” they are triggered in an intentional way that is much easier to accomplish successfully.